Miranda (footballer, born 1984)

 João Miranda de Souza Filho (born 7 September 1984), known as Miranda, is a Brazilian former professional footballer who played as a centre-back.

-Having begun his career at Coritiba, Miranda spent the 2005–06 season with Sochaux in France before returning to Brazil to play for São Paulo.
+Having begun his career at Coritiba, Miranda spent the 2005–06 season with Sochaux in France before going to Brazil to play for São Paulo.
 He won three consecutive Campeonato Brasileiro Série A titles, and was named in the Team of the Year four consecutive times from 2007 to 2010.
 In 2011, he joined Atlético Madrid, where he won domestic and European honours, leaving for Inter for €15 million four years later.

 Miranda made his full international debut for Brazil in 2009 and was a member of the squad which won the Confederations Cup that year.
 He also played at three Copa América tournaments and the 2018 FIFA World Cup, captaining Brazil at the Copa América Centenario in 2016 and winning the 2019 Copa América.

 Club career

 Early career and São Paulo

 Born in Paranavaí, Paraná, Miranda started at Coritiba, where he made 89 appearances and scored 6 goals.
 On 29 July 2005, Miranda signed a four-year deal with French side Sochaux.
 Miranda made twenty appearances for Sochaux as the club finished mid-table but he was not able to settle in France and soon moved back to his home country.

 Miranda returned to Brazil in August 2006, on loan to São Paulo FC.
 In March 2007, he signed with São Paulo FC until 2011.
 In the same year, São Paulo won the 2006 Campeonato Brasileiro.
 He went on to win the 2007 and the 2008 editions of the Campeonato Brasileiro also, even being selected for the "Team of the Year" in both 2007 and 2008 respectively.
 While São Paulo failed to win any more national titles during Miranda's stay with the club, his individual performances did not go unheralded, as he was included in a further two "Team of the Year" squads in 2009 and 2010.